 The scheduled academic year includes 3 sessions of 15 weeks of instruction for each session.
 The summer session is considered a regular part of the academic program at all levels.
-A separate academic calendar is used for the Fast Track Business Programs.

-A specific academic calendar is provided to assist the students to plan their academic career and may be obtained from the Registrar's Office, the Program Director or the Office of Student Services.
+A specific academic calendar is provided to assist the students to plan their academic career and may be obtained from the Registrar's Office, the Program Director, and Dean of Student Affairs' Office.